Attractions

 Where to Stay

 If you plan to visit several theme parks in Southern California, consider picking a hotel that is in a central location or close enough to at least one of them.
-Click here for hotel locations

-To be completely immersed in the Disneyland experience, you can stay at one of the three on-site Disneyland hotels.
+To be completely immersed in the Disneyland experience for example, you can stay at one of the three on-site Disneyland hotels.
 Guests receive special perks and privileges.
 If money is no object then this is the way to go.
 If you are on a strict budget, however, there are hotels close by that are less expensive.
 The tradeoff is that you will have to worry about such things as renting a car, dealing with traffic and trying to find your way around.

 How to Enjoy Your Visit